-With only just over 58,000 miles on the clock this car is all original except for a repaint in the original Pale Turquiose over 10 years ago.
+With only just over 77,000 miles on the odometer, this Continental is all original except for a repaint in the original Presidential Black over 35 years ago.
+In fact it has sat in the family garage under a car cover for the last 30 years.

 1960 saw only minor styling changes with the square look with slab sides remaining along with the distinctive 45-degree twin headlamps.
 Dagmar bumpers were now also present at the front and the grille was now much finer and mimicked somewhat on the rear panel.